bibekaryal86/trackcase-spa/README.md

     * because reverted back to using useRef
     * eg: in court component, add first court, nothing happens
     * no issue when adding second row
+  * unify color palette, create a util module for it

 TODO